Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Flaxmere and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Flaxmere and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.
+• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will apply during the tenancy of your rental home.

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes